josdejong/mathjs/docs/datatypes/complex_numbers.md

   number of digits.

 ## Static methods
-Following static methods can be accessed using `math.type.Complex`
+The following static methods can be accessed using `math.type.Complex`

 ### Complex.fromJSON(json)